open-pioneer/trails-starter/docs/dev/Guide.md

 }
 ```

-Hint: If using the logger, the original trace is lost.
-However, in Chrome you can see the trace for error and warning messages if clicking on the message title.
-In firefox this only seems to work for error messages.
+Hint: If you're using the logger instead of the browser's builtin console, the original trace will usually be lost lost.
+However, in Chrome you can see the trace for error and warning messages by clicking on the message title.
+In Firefox this only seems to work for error messages.

 ## Known Issues